VE3NEA/JTSkimmer/docs/download.md

 #### v.0.96 Beta

-- fixed the error that prevented the waterfall to work on some video cards
+- fixed the error that prevented the waterfall from working on some video cards

 - added support of [SDRplay RSP1b](https://www.sdrplay.com/rsp1b/)